nigelhanlon/postgres-tech-talk/README.md

 Time: 102.099 ms
 ```

-Sometimes the query planner will decide not to use an index if it won't benefit execution time.
+Sometimes the query planner will decide not to use an index if it won't benefit execution time greatly.
 You can `"force"` PostgreSQL to use an index for testing:

 ```
-set enable_seqscan=false
+set enable_seqscan=false;
 ```

 ```